How to add a connector endpoint

 Example transformation

-This example maps a message.sent event into a flat row.
+This example maps amessage.sent event into a flat row.
 Adjust field names to match your table schema and add cases for every event type you subscribe to.

 Message connectors

 Message connectors (Amazon SQS and Amazon SNS) publish each webhook as a queue message or topic notification.
 Use the transformation to shape the JSON body your consumers receive.
+The default template typically forwards the webhook payload.
+Customize it if downstream workers expect a specific structure (for example, flattening nested fields or adding metadata).ClickHouse

 The ClickHouse connector stores Novu webhook events directly in a ClickHouse table.
-Use it when you want to analyze notification events in ClickHouse without building a custom ingestion pipeline.
+Use it when you want to analyze notification events in ClickHouse without building a custom ingestion pipeline.Configuration

 | Field | Required | Description |